 Thilo Hirsch’s interest in rare string instruments led him to research the playing of the trumpet marine.
 He is now one of the few experts on this extraordinary instrument that was much played during the Baroque period.

 From 2007 to 2013 he was the co-director of a project of the Swiss National Science Foundation run at the Schola Cantorum Basiliensis, with the topic: ‘The Grande Écurie – research and reconstruction of its instruments and its repertoire at the court of Louis XIV and Louis XV’ and a BBT/SNF project (2011–2015) with the topic: ‘‘Transformations of Instrumental Sonority exemplified by the Italian Viol’.
 (Further information is to be found in the internet research database of the Schola Cantorum Basilienis: www.rimab.ch) The "audible" results of these research projects were documented in concerts as well as on CDs recorded by ensemble arcimboldo.
-Between 2015 and 2018 he worked on the evidence-based reconstruction of the vihuela de arco.
+Between 2015 and 2018 he worked on the evidence-based reconstruction of a Spanish Renaissance vihuela de arco.
 A research that also included ethnomusicological studies of the andalusi repertoire and the rabab playing technique in Morocco (funded by ProHelvetia).
 From 2018 to 2019 Thilo Hirsch studied ethnomusicology at the University of Berne.
 Since October 2019 he is the project leader of an SNSF research project at the University of the Arts in Berne on the topic "Rabab & Rebec - Research on skin-covered bowed string instruments of the late Middle Ages and the early Renaissance and their reconstruction”, on which he is also writing his dissertation at the University of Bern.